How do I apply for a credit card with a CCJ?

 Can I still get a credit card while a CCJ is on my report?

-A CCJ will stay on your credit file for six years from the date of judgement and will limit your options.
+A CCJ will stay on your credit file for six years from the date of judgment and will limit your options.
 But there’s nothing stopping you from checking if you are eligible for a credit card in the meantime.

 Whether you are accepted mostly depends on the lender’s criteria and your financial circumstances.